jeremytammik/tbc/a/1795_material_asset_prop.md

 This code will get you everything for the thermal and structural assets and almost everything for the appearance asset.

+The PDF from

+The pdf I was referring to is: https://thebuildingcoder.typepad.com/files/sd124625_visual_appearance_of_materials_api_boris_shafiro_handout.pdf

-The PDF on the blog was crucial in figuring out how to touch all the aspects of the appearance asset!
+on the blog was crucial in figuring out how to touch all the aspects of the appearance asset!

 Here is an image I put together [showing mappings for the appearance asset](zip/assets_air_appearance_properties.png):